BlinkovYevhenGit/CORD-19_articles_ELasticsearch_engine/README.md

 2. Compared two Information Retrieval systems in order to determine whether "Keyword Selection" and "Text Lemmatisation" steps improve search performance in terms of relevancy of documents.

-The first Information Retrieval system is a full system from that comprises such steps to perform a search:
+The first Information Retrieval system is a full system that comprises such steps to perform a search:
 *	Data Loading
 *	Text Normalisation
 *	Text Lemmatisation